-Drive-Through Service: Any structure through which a product or service is provided directly to a customer seated in a motor vehicle including, but not limited to, take-out windows, banking terminals, automatic teller machines and other facilities commonly referred to as drive-up, drive-through or take-out.
+Drive-Through Service: Any structure through which a product or service is provided directly to a customer seated in a motor vehicle including, but not limited to, take-out or pick-up windows, banking terminals, automatic teller machines and other facilities commonly referred to as drive-up, drive-through or take-out.
 This definition excludes gasoline service stations, car washes, drive-in theatres and drive-in restaurants where orders are taken and food delivered to a motor vehicle that remains in a parking space.

 Driveway: That portion of a lot set aside for vehicular access between the public or private road and the portions of the lot used for buildings, structures, parking, or other uses to which the lot is devoted.
+For SPO District purposes, a driveway only includes a vehicular accessway up to 500 feet in length, serving no more than two (2) single-family dwelling units or one (1) two-family dwelling unit.